abzokhattab/library/README.md

 - list of my books( after sign in)
 - If you want to be a fullstack you can show us the frontend skills but if you aim for backend don't do it.

+**How to Share a project?**

+- Create a your own fork - [how to create a fork](https://www.earthdatascience.org/workshops/intro-version-control-git/about-forks/)
+- Create a Pull Request - [how to create a PR](https://www.earthdatascience.org/workshops/intro-version-control-git/pull-request/)
+- Mail us that you finish

 ## 🛠 Tech Stack

 - Ruby